GitLiveApp/integrify/README.md

       isCollectionGroup: true,  // Optional: Delete from collection group, see more below },
     {
-      collection: 'orders/$master/delivered', // Can reference source ID, will throw error if it doesn't exist
+      collection: 'orders/$orderId/delivered', // Can reference source ID, this must match the source document ID, will throw and error if it doesn't exist
       // OR
-      collection: 'orders/$source.fieldValue/delivered', // Can reference a field value (requires source), will throw error if it doesn't exist
+      collection: 'orders/$source.orderId/delivered', // Can reference a field value (requires $source. before the field name), will throw error if it doesn't exist
       foreignKey: 'customerId',
     },
   ],